 This is a major piece of independent work for which a topic is identified and research is carried out with supervisory help to produce a 12,000-word essay.

-6,000-word Dissertation (Theology and Religion) (20)
+6,000-word Dissertation (Theology and Religion) (20 credits)

 The 6,000-word dissertation is a piece of substantial independent research on a subject in Theology and/or Religion chosen by the individual student, but subject to approval by the Department.

-Placement-based Dissertation (Theology and Religion) (40)
+Placement-based Dissertation (Theology and Religion) (40 credits)

-Philosophical Project (20 or 40 credits)
+Philosophical Project (20 credits)

 This module allows you to conduct independent research into and write on a particular philosophical issue of your choice, with assistance from a project supervisor with expertise in your chosen topic.

-Dissertation (Politics) (40)
+Dissertation (Politics) (40 credits)